Judges 4: Deborah (4:1–16)

 This chapter opens with the conventional narrative pattern of the book, connecting with Ehud without reference to Shamgar (who is later mentioned in Judges 5), to introduce Deborah the prophet as the savior (verse 4), after Israel's formulaic cry to God for relief from oppression.

-Deborah delivered military instructions received directly from God to Barak, the apparent leader of Israelite, to confront the army of Jabin, led by Sisera his general, and thereby showing that YHWH is the ultimate military commander in the holy wars fought by his people.
+Deborah delivered military instructions received directly from God to Barak, the apparent leader of the Israelites, to confront the army of Jabin, led by Sisera (his general), and thereby showing that YHWH is the ultimate military commander in the holy wars fought by his people.

 The structure of the section from verses 6–16 is as follows: